crate/docker-crate/README.md

 ```

 If you change the transport port from the default `4300` to something else, you
-need to pass the publish port to Crate by adding
+need to pass the published port to Crate by adding
 `-Des.transport.publish_port=4321` to your command.

 ## Crate Shell